How to create a delightful seaside garden

 No 1 seaside garden tip – no lawn

 Immaculate green grass and seaside gardens don’t go together.
 Chuck out your lawnmower and lay down gravel, decking or shingle instead.
+You can even buy seashell mulch, which is a byproduct of the seafood industry.
+We have used it for our garden path, although you need to order it online as you are unlikely to find it in garden centres.

 At 5 Clare Road, Janet Maxwell and Phil Smith say that their triangular garden was originally just lawn flanked by large conifers.
 They replaced the lawn with shingle and decking.
 And there’s a bonus.
 ‘We really don’t get many weeds either,’ Janet adds.